 The tourism industry plays a major role in the local economy.
 As you enter Virpazar, you’ll see signs advertising lake tour or lake cruise everywhere you look.
 Step out of your car, and you’ll be approached by locals offering tours on kayaks, pontoon boats and motorboats.
 Price, duration and group size all vary.

-After crossing the bridge to Vranjina, we pulled over to snap a few pics, and soon found ourselves in an unsolicited (and friendly) negotiation with a group of local teenagers.
+After crossing the bridge to Vranjina, we pulled over to snap a few pics, and soon found ourselves in an unsolicited (and quite friendly!) negotiation with a group of local teenagers.
 They presented us with two options:

 - Take a 2-hour lake tour on a “slow boat”